Health Library

 A heart murmur is often the first clue that this heart defect exists.
 It is noted in the first week or two of life.
 It is common that no murmur is present at birth.

 The diagnosis of atrioventricular septal defect in any form is made by echocardiography.
-Chest X-ray and an electrocardiogram may be used to help with the assessment.
+A chest X-ray and an electrocardiogram may be used to help with the assessment.

-There is high chance of atrioventricular septal defects in infants with Down syndrome.
+There is a high chance of atrioventricular septal defects in infants with Down syndrome.
 All infants with Down syndrome should have an echocardiogram.
-This should happen if there is not a heart murmur.
-It should happen if the child doesn’t have any signs or symptoms.
+This should happen even if there is not a heart murmur or if the child doesn’t have any signs or symptoms.

 Treatment for AVSD

-Infants that have symptoms of atrioventricular septal defects may improve with medicine.
-In all cases corrective heart surgery will be necessary.
+Infants with symptoms of atrioventricular septal defects may have improvement in their symptoms with medicine.
+In all cases, corrective heart surgery will be needed.

-Medical treatment of infants with atrioventricular septal defects relieve symptoms.
+Medical treatment of infants with atrioventricular septal defects relieves symptoms.
 It also allows the baby to get big enough to have surgery with lower risks.
+They may require increased calories by fortification of breast milk or formula to help gain weight.

-Surgical repair of either type of defect involves closing of the holes in the atrial and / or ventricular septa with a patch.
+Surgical repair of either type of defect involves closing of the holes with a patch.
 It also includes reconstruction of the common atrioventricular valve.

-Complications after surgery can happen if the opening in the mitral valve is too narrow or leaky.
+Complications after surgery can happen if the opening in the valves (more commonly the left-sided valve) is too narrow or very leaky.

-The tissue that starts the impulse for the heart to beat runs near the area where the stitches for the ventricular patch need to be placed.
+Additionally, the tissue that transmits the impulse for the heart between the atrium and ventricles runs near the area where the stitches for the ventricular patch need to be placed.
 If this impulse is interrupted, a pacemaker may be needed.

 Atrioventricular Septal Defects Treatment Outcomes

-Reported surgical survival is greater than 97 percent but is close to 100 percent.
+Reported surgical survival is greater than 97% but is close to 100%.

 Repair of a complete atrioventricular septal defect is often complex.
 It may be associated with other factors that can make recovery after surgery longer.

-Having higher pulmonary vascular resistance (PVR) before surgery can lead to a long time on a mechanical ventilator.
-The child may need higher amounts of medicine to help the heart work well after surgery.
+For example, having higher pulmonary vascular resistance (PVR) before surgery can lead to a long time on a mechanical ventilator.
+The child may need additional medicines to help the heart work well after surgery.

 Most patients need two to four days in the intensive care unit after repair of a complete atrioventricular septal defect.
 They will stay in the hospital for five to seven days after surgery.
-The surgery survival is 97% for this type of surgery.
+Survival is 97% for this type of surgery.

-Follow-up visits with the cardiologist are important to look at valve and heart muscle function.
-Continued antibiotic prophylaxis for endocarditis is recommended.
+Follow-up visits with the cardiologist are important throughout the child's life to look at valve and heart muscle function.
+Antibiotic prophylaxis for endocarditis is recommended if there are any remaining holes or significant valve leakage.

 Contact